 World Give Day: How Small Gives Change the World

-My favourite day of the year is almost here: World Give Day – May 4th, 2012.
+My favourite day of the year is almost here: World Give Day – May 4th, 2012 where we can all prove that small gives change the world.
 After completing my own personal giving journey for 365days I had the honour of meeting people from all over the world that are doing so much to give back in their own way.
 I was asked by the team at World Give Day to write a story how small gift can create a big impact.
 It happens to be the 365give philosophy.
 You don’t have to be a Bill Gates or Oprah Winfrey and give billions of dollars away in your lifetime but one small gift / give and make a huge impact.

 My World Give Day story is based on one such women that saved one little beings life in Romania while there on business.